ChiefChingu/boutique_chingu_online/guide.md

 - Now it is time to create a base.html at project level.
 - Create a new file in the templates folder called base.html
 - Use bootstrap if preferred, otherwise materializecss.
-- Grab the boilerplate template and copy in the base.html (in the root)
+- Grab the boilerplate template and copy in the base.html
 - Customize the template:
     1. ```<meta http-equiv="X-UA-Compatible" content="ie=edge">``` to make it work with Internet Explorer
     - Change the title to match your project